Characters of the Marvel Cinematic Universe: M–Z: Ying Li

 Ying Li (portrayed by Fala Chen) is a guardian of Ta Lo, a mystical realm inhabited by Chinese mythological creatures, including its guardian dragon, the Great Protector, who blesses Li with the power to manipulate wind.
 In 1996, the immortal warlord Xu Wenwu attempts to invade Ta Lo but is defeated by Li.
 The two fall in love but when Wenwu is rejected by Ta Lo's inhabitants for his dark past, Li leaves with him.
 The two marry and have two children: a son, Shang-Chi, and a daughter, Xialing.
 Wenwu abandons his Ten Rings organization and its weapons while Li forgoes the blessing of the Great Protector to be with each other and their children.
 While Wenwu is away, Li is murdered by the Iron Gang, old enemies of the Ten Rings.
 Li's death prompts Wenwu to violently murder the gang in retaliation and reverts to his dark ways by reclaiming his Rings and organization.
 Years later, the Dweller-in-Darkness uses Li's voice to make Wenwu believe that his wife is still alive and trapped within a gate in Ta Lo, so that Wenwu can use his Rings to destroy its seal.
 Wenwu attempts to convince his estranged children to help him free their mother and destroy her village in retaliation for imprisoning her, but the two side with Li's people.
 Shang-Chi and Xialing are gifted suits of armor crafted from the Great Protector's scales that Li entrusted to her sister Ying Nan.
 After the battle, Shang-Chi and Xialing light paper lanterns in memory of Li and Wenwu, who was killed by the Dweller.

-Refinery29 reviewer Leah Marilla Thomas praised this adaptation of Shang-Chi's mother for the "mythical (and devastatinlgy romantic) backstory", which makes her a "real character" as compared to the brief appearances of the earlier comics version.
+Refinery29 reviewer Leah Marilla Thomas praised this adaptation of Shang-Chi's mother for the "mythical (and devastatingly romantic) backstory", which makes her a "real character" as compared to the brief appearances of the earlier comics version.

-As of 2025, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
+As of 2026, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
 The character's name in the film was initially announced as Jiang Li, which was used on licensed products, but was changed to Ying Li.
 The name Jiang Li was repurposed when the character was integrated into the mainstream Marvel Universe as Shang-Chi's real mother in the comics.